handcraftedinthealps/RestRoutingBundle/Resources/doc/2-automatic-route-generation_single-restful-controller.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It's possible to omit the ``User`` part of the method names when the Controller
 implements the ``ClassResourceInterface``.
-In this case FOSRestRoutingBundle can
+In this case RestRoutingBundle can
 determine the resource based on the Controller name.
 It's important to use
 singular names in the Controller for this to work.
 By omitting the resource name
 from the methods ``getUserAction`` and ``getUsersAction``, there would be an